-credits with the longest drive ever in competitive golf.
-At age 64, in September 25, 1974 at the U.S. National Seniors Open Championship at Winterwood Golf Course (now called Desert Rose) in Las Vegas, Mike hit a 515-yard drive on the par-4 465 yard 5th hole.
+Mike Austin is the man who Guinness Records has previously credited with the longest drive ever in competitive golf.
+At age 64, in September 25, 1974 at the U.S. National Seniors Open Championship at Winterwood Golf Course (now called Desert Rose) in Las Vegas, Mike hit a 515-yard drive on the par-4 465 yard 5th hole (now the 14th hole).
 Even more remarkable was that he did this with a 43.5" steel-shafted persimmon wood driver with one of the old balata balls.
 And the scary thing is...Mike, with a graduate degree in mechanical engineering and a doctorate in kinesiology, said that he knew what he was doing!

 How did Jaacob meet Mike Austin?

-.
+Jaacob worked in the corporate world for five years between St. Louis and Kansas City.
+In late December 2002, he moved to Los Angeles to pursue a golf career.
+He got a membership at Lost Canyons Golf Club in Simi Valley and began practicing on January 1, 2003.
+One day while hitting balls in fierce winds in late January, Jaacob struck up a conversation with the man behind him...Dan Shauger.
 He told Dan of his career aspirations and Dan offered to take Jaacob under his wing and teach him the swing secrets of the legendary Mike Austin.
 Dan had apparently been good friends with Michael for roughly the last 25 years, and shortly thereafter Jaacob met Mike in his house in LA.
 Thus the relationship began.

 On video, it just looks like a nice fluid swing.
 What's so different?

 Although the swing looks rather effortless and easy, there's a reason for that.
 Mike found a way to use the body's joints, which are all levers (hinges, ball and sockets, etc), in a way that is like a powerful compound lever.
 He used the legs, the most powerful muscle group in the body, as the main power source.
 It looks so natural, because unlike the conventionally taught swing, his swing was built around how the body is meant to function.
-He wont use conventional jargon like coil, lag, hinging the wrists, delayed release, etc. Instead, he used natural body leverage, throwing the club around the swing circle center, and a square-blade concept.
-The ball flies straighter and father without the back-strain.
+He won’t use conventional jargon like coil, lag, hinging the wrists, delayed release, etc. Instead, he used natural body leverage, throwing the club around the swing circle center, and a square-blade concept.
+The ball flies straighter and farther without the back-strain.

 Why isn't Mike Austin more well known?

-Back in the 1930s to the 1960s, there wasn't the huge amount of corporate sponsorship or television money available to golfers.
+In the 1930s to the 1960s, there wasn't the huge amount of corporate sponsorship or television money available to golfers.
 If you decided to play on the PGA Tour, you also needed an additional job, particularly in the off-season, to make ends meet.
 Mike could actually make more money from teaching lessons, putting on exhibitions, and gambling using his trick shots.

 If this swing is so great, why aren't you on the PGA Tour?